COVID-19 Updates, Information, and Resources

 - Please ensure you pack your own food as there are no food services, cafeteria, etc available at the hospital now.
 And food delivery is no longer an option.

 - We ask you to limit the amount of support persons at home.
-However, we are currently absolutely happy to have doulas as part of the home birth support team.
-If you are anyone of your home is symptomatic we will be recommending a hospital birth.
+We are currently absolutely happy to have doulas as part of the home birth support team, and 1-2 other support people, including partner.
+But request no friends and family that do not need to be present.
+If you or anyone of your home is symptomatic we will be recommending a hospital birth.
 If the birthing person is symptomatic at time of birth the safest location is the hospital.

 Postpartum Home Visits

-- We are happy to continue to provide postpartum home visits during the first 7-12 days at home.
-We will call prior to the visit to answer any questions so that we can keep our visits briefer to limit any possible exposures.
+- We are happy to continue to provide postpartum home visits during the first 1-3 weeks at home.

 - If anyone in your home has Covid-19 or is in quarantine for possible exposure, we will not be able to offer home birth or home visits – this is to protect all our clients.